making-sound/One-shot/README.md

 keymap.txt defines the mapping between MIDI notes and samples.

 Each line has two elements separated by a space: MIDI note number and sample file name.
-The sample file name must be contained within quote marks if there is a space in it (e.g. "file name.wav").
+The sample file name must not include any spaces.
 The sample file will be played when the corresponding note number is received.

 ### settings.txt